baendlorel/function-feature/README.md

 High-performance V8 native function feature detection for Node.js.
 Supports Node.js 16/18/20/22/24, auto-loads prebuilt binaries, no Nan/N-API dependency required.

+> Note: Only works in Node.js environments.
+And prebuilds are only for linux.

 ## 📦 Installation

 ```bash